This comes from personal experience, I’m sorry to say.

 In early October, the Marlboro Grand Prix Of New York was called off.
 The cash flow from Marlboro did not make up for the logistical issues in closing off major streets in New York City and repaving those streets for a CART race.
 The attack on February 26th, 1993 sealed its fate, with the city pouring millions into its own recovery.

 New York has tried several times for a race in or near the city limits.
 Throughout its history, several F1 street circuits have been proposed, including one in Flushing Meadows in 1985 and Central Park in 2009, plus several downtown circuits throughout the seventies and eighties.
 Several speedways have been proposed as well.
 One just outside the city limits came close to being built in the late eighties before some key players in the project were arrested, and a 1.35 mile trioval by the name of Liberty Speedway was proposed in 2003, with the man at the helm of the project being none other than our current president.
 But, at the end of all roads lay failure for every project to host a race near the American center of commerce, and the World Trade Center street circuit was no exception.
-The Formula E race in July will be the first time a major event has been held in New York`s streets, and even then it`s a fair distance from downtown.
+The Formula E race in July 2017 was the first time a major race was held in city limits, and even then it was on the outer edge.